 Vocal Music Education candidates are also expected to sing a prepared selection and demonstrate any keyboard skills.
 Some vocal and keyboard sight-reading are included.

-If you have any questions concerning the music education interview, please contact Dr. Beth Everett (vocal), Professor Kevin Miller (strings), or Dr. Mary K. Schneider (bands).
+If you have any questions concerning the music education interview, please contact Professor Brandon Johnson (vocal), Professor Kevin Miller (strings), or Dr. Mary K. Schneider (bands).

 There are several purposes for the Music Therapy Interview.
 One of the most important reasons is for potential music therapy students and Dr. Merrill to meet, and begin to get to know each other.